ExVeCtr/ExVectrCore/README.md

 # ExVectrCore
-Part of the EXVECTR project.
+Part of the ExVeCtr project.
 ExVectrCore adds a suite of utilities for high level math, control and data flow.
 ## **This project is under initial development.
 Things will probably break.**
 ## Current goal roadmap: